412group/Software-Engineering/README.md

 Repository for Fall 2023 software engineering project

 # Instructions to deploy for professor:

-This is a javascript web app.
+This is a JavaScript web app.
 Using VS code, we have been able to deploy on every type of machine (MacOS/Microsoft/Linux) and various browsers.

-1. Clone this repository.
+1. Clone this repository (it is publically visible) onto your machine using `git clone https://github.com/412group/Software-Engineering`.
+2. If you prefer not to access via GitHub, you can find our repository in the zip file we submitted and continue using that.
-2. Make sure to run an `npm install` at the root of the repository to make sure your running environment has all the necessary packages.
+2. Run an `npm install` at the root of the repository to make sure your running environment has all the necessary packages.
-3. INSERT HOW TO CONNECT DATABASE
-4. Deploy on localhost 3000 using `node server.js`
-5. cd to software-Enfineering before running `node server.js`
-6. istall mongodb driver `npm install mongoose`
+3. Remaining at the root of the Softwre-Engineering repository on your machine, run `node server.js`
+4. Visit [localhost3000](http://localhost:3000) in your browser.